Institute of Translation and Interpreting: History

 ITI was founded in 1986, as a successor to the IOL's Translators' Guild.
 As the principal professional association of translators and interpreters in the United Kingdom, it has become one of the primary sources of information on translation and interpreting to government, industry, the media and the public.
 It was one of the bodies consulted regarding the creation of the EN 15038 European quality standard for the provision of translation services.

 Aim

 The Institute of Translation and Interpreting aims to promote the highest standards in the translation and interpreting professions.
-It achieves this through the publication of a bimonthly bulletin (the ITI Bulletin), blog posts and pamphlets, the organisation of regular conferences and courses linked to continuing professional development, rigorous criteria for full membership including examinations and peer assessment, and a mentoring scheme for newcomers to the profession.
+It achieves this through the publication of a quarterly magazine (now known as ITI Insight), blog posts and pamphlets, the organisation of regular conferences and courses linked to continuing professional development, rigorous criteria for full membership including examinations and peer assessment, and a mentoring scheme for newcomers to the profession.
 The institute also worked together with the CIoL on the establishment and administration of the new designation of Chartered Linguist as well as collaborating with numerous other UK-based interpreting organizations in the umbrella body Professional Interpreters for Justice (PI4J/PIJ), to campaign against the new Ministry of Justice framework agreement for public service interpreting.